-A Direct Consolidation Loan combines your federal student loans into one single loan.
+A direct consolidation loan combines your federal student loans into one single loan.
 Instead of having to track multiple student loan servicers and payment due dates, you’ll only make one monthly payment to a single lender (or servicer — sometimes they’re one and the same).

-Myth 1: Student loan debt consolidation is the same as refinancing
+- Myth 1: Student loan debt consolidation is the same as refinancing

-Myth 2: Consolidation saves you money on your loans
+- Myth 2: Consolidation saves you money on your loans

-Myth 3: The only way to lock in a fixed interest rate is by consolidating
+- Myth 3: The only way to lock in a fixed interest rate is by consolidating

-Myth 5: You have to pay to consolidate your loans
+- Myth 6: You have to pay to consolidate your loans

-Myth 6: You need excellent credit to consolidate student loans
+- Myth 7: You need excellent credit to consolidate student loans

-Myth 7: Consolidation is a good idea for all borrowers
+- Myth 8: Consolidation is a good idea for all borrowers

 Many people think consolidation and refinancing are interchangeable terms, but they’re two very distinct processes.

-Student loan debt consolidation involves combining federal loans into a Direct Consolidation Loan, which is issued through the Department of Education.
-Refinancing, on the other hand, is only available through private lenders.
+|● It involves combining federal loans into a direct consolidation loan, which is issued through the Department of Education.

 Many borrowers choose to refinance so they can get a lower interest rate, which in turn can help reduce monthly payments and save money on interest over the length of the loan.